nokia-wroclaw/innovativeprojects-healthiness-of-data/README.md

 # 1. Project overview
 The goal of this project is to process and visualize existing operator data provided by Nokia.
 This consists of multiple steps: cleaning up raw data, organizing kpi information, creating an API to provide data to front-end and finally creating a web application for users to view it.
-As a final result we would like to be able to create a complete map of operators by comparing their quality of services provided.
-This would allow everyone to clearly see which operators perform the best in comparison to all the others.
+This project should ease future decisions and planning regarding analysed operator's services.

 Project can be seen over at http://healthiness-of-data.ovh